discovermyuni/discovermyuni.org/GUIDE.md

 In this case, to refer to the first url, {% url "dashboard:home" %} (prefix by app_name).

 If quotes, just use " in the html tag and ' in the template tag.
 Like "{% url 'dashboard:home' %}"

+## Admin Portal
+There is an admin site to see all the database models and add things.

+If you want to create Posts and things, the only method right now is to:

+Go to 127.0.0.1:8000/admin (or whatever the Docker host is) then sign in with the admin credentials (a@a.com and password 'a') on local.

+Create a PostLocation first (click the plus) then a Post, set the author to a@a.com and location to your new location.

+Tags can be added like `dog,discord,board games`.